Founders of THE EAGLES

 - Bay of Plenty - Laurie Cheal, Rex Morpeth.

-- Hawkes Bay - Gladstone Wilson.
+- Hawke's Bay - Gladstone Wilson.

 - Otago - Bob Grierson.

-At this meeting Aubin Heard was appointed the First N.Z.
+At this meeting Aubin Heard was appointed the first N.Z.
 President with Bob Grierson as Secretary of the N.Z.
 Society.
 The constitution was approved and incorporation was being sought (August 1964).
-Auckland, Waikato, Bay of Plenty and Hawkes Bay advised they would affiliate to the N.Z.
+Auckland, Waikato, Bay of Plenty and Hawke's Bay advised they would affiliate to the N.Z.
 Society and Otago advised they would support the formation.
 All Societies were prepared to standardise their constitutions to be in line with certain mandatory clauses to establish uniformity.

-Messrs Heard and Grierson were asked to travel the country and "spread the gospel" with the ultimate goal of there being a Society in all areas - these to be the same as those defined by the N.Z.
+Messrs Heard and Grierson were asked to travel the country and "spread the gospel" with the ultimate goal of their being a Society in all areas - these to be the same as those defined by the N.Z.
 Golf Association.
-As expected this took some time - not all districts were enamoured with the objects and operation of the N.Z.
+As expected, this took some time - not all districts were enamoured with the objects and operation of the N.Z.
 Society - and had to be convinced that we would only assist the establishment and would at all times remain ancillary to the N.Z.
 Golf Association (NZ Golf Inc) and its District Associations, whilst carrying out our objectives.